firmai/tsgan/README.md

 # ML-AIM: Machine Learning and Artificial Intelligence for Medicine

+In this fork, I present some of my own adjustments to the original work.
+I have also developed a conditional MTS gan, [here](https://github.com/firmai/mtss-gan).

 This repository contains the implementations of algorithms developed by the [ML-AIM](http://www.vanderschaar-lab.com) Laboratory.